AjayBadrinath/AjayBadrinath/README.md

 - 👋 Hi, I’m @AjayBadrinath
 - 👀 I’m interested in Programming as well as learning about hardware stuff.

-  Currently working on a Homebrew OS and From the scratch implementation stuff .
+- Currently working on a Homebrew OS and From the scratch implementation stuff .

-- Interested in Cyber Security and Cryptography
+- Interested in Machine Learning , Cyber Security and Cryptography (not necessarily in the order though :>)